-Josh Duggar Scandal: Women Says She Revealed Josh’s Past To Protest Family
+Josh Duggar Scandal: Woman Says She Revealed Josh’s Past To Protest Family

 — Raw Story (@RawStory) March 13, 2017

-The woman is saying the reason that she came out about Josh Duggar’s past was because she wanted to punish the Duggars for their anti-LGBT activism.
-Sherri Townsend came forward on Facebook recently saying she was the one who spoke out.
+The woman is saying that the reason she came out regarding Josh Duggar’s past was because she wanted to punish the Duggars for their anti-LGBT activism.
+Sherri Townsend came forward on Facebook recently to say she was the one who spoke out.
 She decided to come forward after watching a 20/20 documentary on gay conversion therapy.
-Sherri went to Facebook and shared about being the one who called out Josh Duggar and his family.
-There is no proof so far it was her.
-Here is what she had to say, though.
+Sherri went to Facebook and stated that she was the one who called out Josh Duggar and his family.
+However, there is no proof that she is the one responsible for blowing the whistle.

 “I’m going confess/admit to y’all something that I did a couple of years ago that not very many people know was me.
 I told a reporter from InTouch magazine about Josh Duggar’s molestation/ pedophilia of his sisters and others, which broke the story and ultimately caused his resignation as the head of the Family Research Council and got his family’s hypocrisy filled show cancelled.
 Yep, that was me and I’m not at all sorry that I did it.”

-Sherri says that she wanted to take the Duggar family down and it worked.
-The Duggar show 19 Kids and Counting was canceled after this news came out.
-When the story first came out, Tandra Barnfield from Arkansas shared some details about the story as well.
-She didn’t feel like it was a secret in their area, but the rest of the world didn’t know about it.
+Sherri says that she wanted to take the Duggar family down, and it worked.
+The Duggar’s show, 19 Kids and Counting, was canceled after this news came out.
+When the story first broke, Tandra Barnfield from Arkansas shared some details about the story as well.
+She didn’t feel it was a secret in their area, but the rest of the world didn’t know about it.
 She shared that it wasn’t very hard to find out the information.

 Duggar Family Shares Rare Photo Of Josh Duggar And Family For 29TH Birthday, But Something’s Off https://t.co/XSEMuTLkvi